burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 4. Execution of the function body of the constructor.

 5. The constructor also introduces an implicit conversion.
-To suppress implicit conversion, the constructor must be declared with the `explicit` parameter. ([1], p.333)
+To suppress implicit conversion, the constructor must be declared with the `explicit` parameter ([1], p.333).

 6. In C++, when using (i) custom conversions via constructors without an `explicit` keyword; (ii) or defined `type conversions` - then  only one level of implicit conversions is allowed.